 UV disinfection is widely used in water treatment due to its ability to permanently de-activate bacteria, spores, moulds and viruses.
-It provides a secondary barrier to the conventional water treatment process, where filtration is the only barrier against protozoan pathogen, such as Cryptosporidium.
-UV disinfection is highly effective against the Cryptosporidium oocysts that are resistant to the routinely applied doses of chlorine.
+It provides a secondary barrier to the conventional water treatment process, where filtration is the only barrier against protozoan pathogens, such as Cryptosporidium and Giardia.
+UV disinfection is highly effective against the Cryptosporidium oocysts and Giardia cysts that are resistant to the routinely applied doses of chlorine.